Skip to content

 • As a student, what I get out of a class will largely hinge on what I put into it.
 Case in point: in junior high — specifically in 8th grade algebra — I was disengaged.
 I didn’t see the relevance of the subject.
 That education would make my life better hadn’t yet hit home.
 Math class felt like something that happened to me, an hour a day to be endured (that’s an indictment of MY state of mind at the time, not of math!).
 Contrast that with Political Science class, years later.
 It was far more difficult than algebra was, but I deeply cared about it.
 I was invested.
 So I buckled down, earned a ‘B’ (no mean feat, trust me), and still draw upon that class to understand the world today.

 Over the past few years, Mountain Brook Schools in Birmingham, Alabama has been working to increase both staff and student engagement.
-In our recent podcast, Director of Instruction Missy Brooks and junior high principal Donald Clayton share elements they’ve found crucial to building ownership.
+In our recent podcast, we spoke with director of Instruction Missy Brooks and junior high principal Donald Clayton and they shared elements they’ve found crucial to building ownership.

 It’s important for every staff member – teachers, administrators, custodians, paraprofessionals, everyone — to understand not just where they stand organizationally in the district, but how they each contribute to students’ education.
 Then, they need to see how the district is investing in them, as well as have a clear picture of the overall success of the mission.